-The electors vote at the same polling station as for the election of Members of Parliament or members of a provincial legislature (clause 44).
+The electors vote at the same polling station and at the same time as for the election of members of Parliament or members of a provincial legislature (clause 44).

-Part 9 with respect to "Voting," Part 10 with respect to "Advance Polling" and Part 11 with respect to "Special Voting Rules" of the Canada Elections Act apply to voting in a consultation with any adaptations that may be required (clause 46).
+Part 9 with respect to "Voting," Part 10 with respect to "Advance Polling" and Part 11 with respect to "Special Voting Rules" of the Canada Elections Act apply to voting in a consultation, with any adaptations that may be required (clause 46).
 However, instead of marking the ballot in the circular space opposite the name of the nominee of his or her choice, the elector shall indicate his or her preferences - first choice, second choice, third choice, etc. - by entering 1, 2, 3, etc., in the circular space opposite the names of the nominees.
-An elector shall not indicate more preferences than there are places in the Senate in respect of which there is a consultation (sections 46 and 47(3)).